Don Shave's Ancestral Family Tree

 Birthabout 030(Mother-Created), of Godolfr, Don's 66th GGM, was born about 030.

-Deathafter 080She died after 080 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 080She died after 080 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 While she never lived for real, she would have died; as neither death or birth location are known, used the conceptual continent

 NoteA created person; see the person note in her husband.